 - 7 Recipes You’ve Never Heard Of But Need To Make

 Hack alert!
 Create multiple pins (5-10 different images) for each of your list posts.
 Pinterest users go nuts over list posts.
-Use PicMonkey to create your designs (they have Pinterest templates!) and start pinning.
+Use Canva to create your designs (they have Pinterest templates) and pin these posts the most!

 Here are some examples of how-to guides if you’re running a dog blog.